yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_waf.md

 [tag "OWASP_TOP_10/A1"] [tag "OWASP_AppSensor/CIE1"] [tag "PCI/6.5.2"]
 ```

 In addition of being written to trace files, ModSecurity report is also stored in the message attribute `modsec.error.message`.
 You can configure an alert policy that, for example, uses an Alert filter with a selector for this message attribute in the default message to pass the threat report to third-party monitoring systems.
-For more details how to configure the Alert filter, see [Alert](/csh?context=529&product=prod-api-gateway-77) in the [API Gateway Policy Developer Filter Reference](/bundle/APIGateway_77_PolicyDevFilterReference_allOS_en_HTML5/).